 The M and E zones are mined using long-hole stoping in primary and secondary stopes – with a new ore and waste pass system – with paste backfill to ensure long-term stability.

 In July 2015, the Deep 1 project was approved to develop the lower part of the Dx Zone and upper part of the D Zone for production beginning in 2018.
 The planned mining method is long-hole stoping with cemented paste backfill, the same method currently being used at Goldex.
 The mining rate for Deep 1 is expected to be approximately 6,000 tonnes/day.
-An automated conveyor system will be installed underground as part of the development.
+An automated conveyor system ("Rail-Veyor") is being installed underground as part of the development.

 The processing plant treats ore from the M and E Zones.
 Ore is treated using a two-stage crushing process, followed by a two-stage grinding circuit that consists of a semi-autogenous grinding (SAG) mill and a ball mill.
 Most of the ground ore is fed to a gravity circuit that recovers about two-thirds of the gold, which is then smelted on site to form doré bars.
 Flotation recovers the rest of the gold, producing a gold-bearing pyrite concentrate.